Leaf-Agriculture/docs/docs/alerts_events.md

 ### Uploaded File Processing Failed

-It happens when the processing of an operations file that was uploaded to Leaf is finished but failed in one or more of the processing steps.
+Event for when the processing of an operations file that was uploaded to Leaf is finished but failed in one or more of the processing steps.
 This event can be useful for identifying files that have failed and are no longer being processed.

-The format of this alert event is:
+Alerts for this event are in the following format:

 ```json
 {